Cognitive Behavioral (CBT)

 LCSW

-I use theories from CBT to inform my work with clients, but also enjoying meeting you where you are and adapting therapy to meet your needs.
+I use theories from CBT to inform my work with clients when appropriate, but also enjoying meeting you where you are and adapting therapy to meet your needs.

 View Profile